Refugees of Iraq: Kurds

-Christians
+Assyrians/Christians

-Perhaps as many as half a million Assyrians, Chaldeans, and Armenians are thought to have fled the sectarian fighting in Iraq, with Christians bearing the brunt of animosity toward a perceived "crusade" by the United States in Iraq.
+Perhaps as many as half a million Assyrians and Armenians are thought to have fled the sectarian fighting in Iraq, with Christians bearing the brunt of animosity toward a perceived "crusade" by the United States in Iraq.
 Most chose to go to Syria due to the cultural similarities between the two countries, Syria's open-door policy to Iraqis, and the large population of Assyrians and other Christians in the country which perhaps totals as high as 2 million.
 The large influx of Iraqis may tip the demographic scale in a country with a diverse population.
-Although Christians represent less than 5% of the total Iraqi population, they make up 40% of the refugees now living in nearby countries, according to U.N.
+Although Christians represent less than 5% of the total Iraqi population, they made up 40% of the refugees now living elsewhere, according to U.N.
 High Commissioner for Refugees.
 Between October 2003 and March 2005 alone, 36% of 700,000 Iraqis who fled to Syria were Assyrians and other Christians, judging from a sample of those registering for asylum on political or religious grounds.